gunnarmagholder/httpEcho/README.md

 -p set the listening port for the server
 -e use a different headerfile instead of headerStandard.json
 -b use a different bodyfile instead of bodyStandard.json
+-i set a timespan, that the server waits before responding

 if you use yarn you can use the following scripts:

 yarn runok - runs with statuscode 200